Redrrx/SpookBagDemo/README.md

 # SpookBagDemo

-Spookbag is a browser automation framework that is specialized for stealth and bot counter-countermeasures.
+Spookbag is a browser automation framework that is specialized for stealth and bot counter-countermeasures, its POC has been proven and the work continues on it as long as it remains viable.

 ## Current stealth and CCM capabilities